alexeynl/KUMAContainers/README.md

 https://localhost:7220

+enter default credentials (you can find default credentials in the ansible script).

 ## Build Image for Specific KUMA Component
 In the KUMAContainers folder:
 * `podman build -t kuma-core-aio:test -f kuma-core-aio/Dockerfile .`